psmak3/psmak3.github.io/_posts/global/2016-07-11-global-wereno1.md

 America is like the cool guy at school; everyone is envious of him yet all want to be him.
 Yes, we flash our letterman's jacket around campus, we act like we own the world, and that can ruffle feathers.

 But we sort of do own the world.
 I don't see Canada doing much about ISIS.
 Where is the UK when it comes to providing relief funds for countries hit with natural disasters?
-And Germany, well, those guys don't even play football.
-And yes, I mean the proper football; the one where you tackle people and really doesn't involve the 'foot' beyond running.
+And Germany, explain David Hasselhoff.
+Just try to explain that to me.

+Yeah, that's what I thought.

 So to you US News and World Report, I say **FIE!** Your ranking system is weak, unscientific, and downright wrong.
 Until you publish the US as #1, the Spew will never officially regard you as a credible media outlet.